Table of contents

 Ceremony options for graduates

-Can I participate in both the virtual ceremony in 2020 and the live ceremony in 2021?
+Can I participate in both the virtual ceremony in 2021 and the in-personceremony in 2022?

 Yes!
 You may participate in one or the other or both ceremony options.
-Registration for the virtual ceremony opens May 1st and closes May 31st.
-Registration specifically for 2020 grads for the 2021 ceremony will take place in the Fall.
+Registration for the virtual ceremony opens April 26 and closes May 18.
+Registration specifically for 2021 grads for the 2022 ceremony will take place next spring.

 I want to participate in the in-person ceremony.
 When will that happen and what should I do?

-The 2020 graduating class is invited to participate in the 2021commencement ceremony, concurrent with the Class of 2021, at T-Mobile Park.
-Graduates wishing to participate will need to register for the 2021 ceremony in the Fall and will be contacted by email to do so.
+The 2020 and 2021 graduating classes are invited to participate in the 2022 commencement ceremony, concurrent with the Class of 2022, at T-Mobile Park.
+Graduates will be contacted by email to do so.
 Graduates wishing to participate are subject to the same rules and regulations of academic dress and conduct as any other UW Bothell commencement ceremony.

-I want to participate in the University of Washington virtual ceremony
+I want to participate in the UW Bothell virtual ceremony

-The virtual ceremony will be held on Saturday, June 13, 2020 at 1:30 p.m.
+The virtual ceremony will be held on Sunday, June 13, 2020 at 1:00 p.m.
 Students can participate in multiple ways and must complete the Registration/Order Form to do so.
-The registration form opens on May 1 and closes May 31.
-Students who pre-register will have custom digital slide made to celebrate and honor their accomplishments.
-A congratulatory video from Chancellor Yeigh will introduce a teaser of the Spring 2021 ceremony.
+The registration form opens on April 26 and closes May 18.
+Students who pre-register will have a custom digital slide made to celebrate and honor their accomplishments.

 How do I opt-in for the university-wide virtual ceremony?

-When the Registration/Order Form opens on May 1, there will be an option for you to opt in or out of the virtual ceremony.
+When the Registration/Order Form opens on April 26, there will be an option for you to opt in or out of the virtual ceremony

 What exactly goes on the digital custom slide?